- Online Store

 See more of Leah’s work at www.leahschell.com

 Refine your skills, learn something new, or get inspired by other artists sharing their ideas and methods.
-Visiting Artist and Staff Demos are informative, free and happening at an Opus near you.
-Some workshops may require material fees.
+Visiting Artist Demonstrations are informative, free and happening at an Opus near you.
+Some Workshops may require material fees.

 Space is limited and registration is required for all demos.
 Please register in advance by contacting the demo location store directly.